 However, Linda Lovelace’s fame wasn’t long-lasting.
 As glitzy as everything appeared on the surface and as happy as she seemed to be, the tone of her story took a turn.
 Her image switched from superstar to victim.

 In January 1974, Lovelace was arrested for possession of cocaine in Las Vegas.
 That same year, her turbulent relationship with Traynor ended, the irony of their divorce being that the fame she earned helped liberate her from her abusive relationship.
-She married Larry Marchiano, who wasn’t in the porn industry, and had two children.
+She married Larry Marchiano, a man who wasn’t involved with the porn industry, and had two children.

 In 1980, after several years of living life off the radar, Linda Lovelace released her autobiography, Ordeal.
 It told a much different version of the Deep Throat years.
 It wasn’t the story of a carefree porn star, but rather a trapped and scared young woman.

-Lovelace maintained that Tryanor had controlled and manipulated her.
-He would beat her until she was bruised and he forced her into prostitution, saying he’d kill her if she didn’t comply and that she would be “just another dead hooker shot in her hotel room.”
+Linda Lovelace maintained that Tryanor had controlled and manipulated her.
+He would beat her until she was bruised and he forced her into prostitution, saying he would kill her if she didn’t comply and that she would be “just another dead hooker shot in her hotel room.”

 Traynor himself admitted that he hit Lovelace, but said it was part of a voluntary sex game.

 In another shocking admission, Lovelace exposed the seedy underbelly of Deep Throat and said that in the film she was actually being raped.

 When asked why she was shown smiling when she was actually being deeply abused, she responded that it was either smile or die.

 Linda Lovelace switched her name back to Linda Boreman and became a strong anti-porn activist.
 Feminists like Gloria Steinem took up her cause.
 Finally, someone who endured silence for years felt she had a voice.